sybip/gtm-lab/README.md

 Implemented in the `playHarder.cpp` file and documented in [playHarder.md](https://github.com/sybip/gtm-lab/blob/main/playHarder.md), and subject to continuous breaking changes.

+## Optional / auxiliary code
+This is early stage work in progress, and the module descriptions below should be viewed as a statement of goals rather than current capabilities.

+### gtmBLE
+Using the ESP32 built-in Bluetooth module, this module implements a BLE service that emulates the goTenna Mesh device's BLE front-end, targeting 100% compatibility with existing goTenna apps and SDKs.
+A no-op stub command handler is also included, to enable testing even on generic ESP32 boards without a long-range radio.

+### gtmAPI
+This module sits between `gtmBLE` and `gtmRadio`, and translates BLE API requests into actual gtmRadio operations, and back.
+In other words, if `gtmBLE` emulates the user side of the GTM and `gtmRadio` the RF network side, `gtmAPI` connects the two of them together to form a system that is drop-in compatible with the original goTenna Mesh in all operational aspects.

 ## Documentation and further info
 All technical information relevant to this project is (or will be) published